Introduction to Trigonometry

-This unit on trigonometry is the study of the relationship between the side lengths and angles of a right angle triangle.
+We use the word trigonometry to refer to the relationship between the side lengths and angles of a right angle triangle.
+Trigonometry doesn’t end with right-angled triangles, but its a good place to start.

 As we know, a triangle has three sides and three angles.
 On a right-angled triangle, it is given that one angle is 90°.